-Yes, so smoking shisha will harm the health of those in the same room or nearby who are not smoking.
+Yes, smoking shisha will harm the health of those in the same room or nearby who are not smoking.
 Pregnant women and young children are especially sensitive to the adverse health effects of second hand smoke.

 At what age is it legal to buy shisha tobacco?

 The legal age of sale is 18, the same as all other tobacco products.

 Why are shisha cafes treated differently than pubs and clubs?